 The Appalachian Farms Feeding Families program gets fresh, healthy food to people who need it—while also fairly compensating farmers.
-Right now, our communities face unprecedented challenges.
+Our communities face unprecedented challenges right now.
 Many families struggle to access fresh foods.
 Farms in our region have lost market outlets with restaurant and other business closures.
 The Appalachian Farms Feeding Families program connects these farms with relief efforts.
 Read more in ASAP’s Local Food Guide.

 Find a Site

 In 2020, the Appalachian Farms Feeding Families program served 26 feeding sites in 18 counties, working with 28 farms.
 Between 3,000 and 4,000 families received fresh, local produce each week.
 We are continuing the program in 2021.
 Find a preliminary list of participating sites (with more to be added).
 Food deliveries will begin in late April and May.

 How It Works

 ASAP works with food relief sites to assess needs on a community-by-community basis.
 Sites can include food banks, charitable prepared food services, or child and adult care feeding sites.
 Next, ASAP contracts with a farm to supply one or more sites.
 The contract can include subsidizing the cost of packaging, delivery, or products.
 It may be customized to fit different types of farms and relief sites.

 If you are a farmer and would like your products to be considered for this program for the 2021 season, please complete this interest form.

 If you represent a relief effort and are interested in partnering with ASAP on this program, please complete this form.

 ASAP will give an overview of the program and facilitate a discussion about local food in food relief efforts on March 4 at 1 p.m.
 Sign up to get the Zoom link.

 Farmers and food relief site staff are sharing their experiences with Appalachian Farms Feeding Families on ASAP’s Growing Local podcast.
 Hear how the program has helped their businesses and communities on these episodes: